-We’re a health conscious society today and good posture is a part of it.
+We’re a health conscious society today and better posture is a part of it.
 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
-To help you improve your posture, we’ve pulled together a list of smart posture correctors.
+To help you improve your posture, we’ve pulled together a list of the best posture correctors.
 These wearables will help train your body into sitting properly and hopefully help you avoid the need for physical therapy.

 The original device was primarily intended to correct your lower-back position while sitting down.
 Upright Go and now Go 2 are smaller, they attach to the upper back, are more affordable, and are designed for on-the-go lifestyles.
 This means it is easy to get in the habit of wearing it – you can use them while sitting, standing, walking or driving.

 The newest edition is sleeker looking, more sensitive and it has 3 times longer battery life than its predecessor.
 This amounts to up to 3 day of use.
 It also fits more comfortably on the spine, thanks to its larger adhesive.
 The sensor has also been upgraded to provide more precise monitoring and better feedback.